-This guide is as objective as I can get.
+This guide is also as objective as I get.
 I paid for ALL this tea myself.
 Unlike the tea blogs, I got nothing free and I have no conflict of interest, because I'm not selling any of their stuff (I will say that I really like Hunter at High Climate, even though that fucker has NEVER given me any free tea, lolol).

-Also remember that we ONLY ordered oolong tea, and specifically focused on Taiwanese oolong, which we tend to like best.
+But remember that we ONLY ordered oolong tea, and specifically focused on Taiwanese oolong, which we tend to like best.
 Some of these stores specialize in other teas, so if you like black tea or puerh leather water for some reason, don't assume my rankings apply.

 Consistently Excellent Oolongs